jawj/zapatos-docs/src/index.md

 }).run(pool);
 ```

 You'll note the use of the `parent` function to refer to a join column in the table of the containing query.
-This is simply a convenience: in the join of books to authors above, we could just as well formulate the `Whereable` as:
+This is a simple convenience: in the join of books to authors above, we could just as well formulate the `Whereable` as:

 ```typescript:norun
 { authorId: sql`${"authors"}.${"id"}` }
 ```

-We can also nest `count` calls, of course.
-And we can join a table to itself, though in this case we _must_ remember to use the `alias` option to define an alternative table name, resolving ambiguity.
+We can also nest [aggregate calls such as `count`](#count-avg-sum-min-and-max).
+And we can join a table to itself, though in that case we _must_ remember to use the `alias` option to define an alternative table name, resolving ambiguity for Postgres.

 Take this new, self-referencing table: